ksun4176/Gubii/README.md

 1. Make sure you have pre-requisites listed here completed https://developer.hashicorp.com/terraform/tutorials/aws-get-started/aws-build
 2. Call `terraform init` to install dependencies
-3. Make a copy of `secret.tfvars.example` to `secret.tfvars` and fill in the variables
+3. Duplicate `secret.tfvars.example` to `secret.tfvars` and fill in the variables
 4. Call `terraform apply -var-file="secret.tfvars"` to create your infrastructure

+## Database Setup
+We will be using Prisma to build the initial state of the database.
+Go to `sql_database/` folder to learn more info.